austinhuang0131/austinhuang0131.github.io/reference.md

 To be listed here, you need to:

-* Be an acquintance to me, either:
+* Be an acquaintance to me, either:
   * Have been my classmate (at my discretion), or
   * Have communicated with me frequently.
 * Possesses a skill that's enough to provide a service (How should I word it...), i.e. fits in one of the categories below,